 Of course, like most modern business practices, it’s become much more complicated than that.
 Supplier management has gone through a major transition over the last few years because of growth in technology and the global scale of the economy.
-You have so many supplier choices that it’s hard to choose the best fit, but using emerging strategies to streamline your supplier management system can help a lot.
-And we’ll discuss that, but to give a more rounded understanding of SRM, let’s go to the start.
+You have so many supplier choices that it’s hard to choose the best fit.

+Using emerging strategies to streamline your supplier management system can help a lot.
+And we’ll discuss that, but to give a more rounded understanding of SRM, let’s go back to the start.

 Early Supplier Relationship Management Solutions

 “Instead of simply monitoring current developments, management must learn to make things happen to its own advantage.
 This calls for nothing less than a total change of perspective: from purchasing (an operating function) to supply management (a strategic one),” Kraljic wrote.